bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 ```

 As response a ChangeInfo entity with
-`detailed labels` and link:#detailed-accounts[
-detailed accounts] is returned that describes the review of the
+`detailed labels` and `detailed accounts` is returned that describes the review of the
 revision.
 The revision for which the review is retrieved is contained
 in the `revisions` field.
 In addition the `current_revision` field is
 set if the revision for which the review is retrieved is the current